Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Basic results on the pair

 Another classical result of Flicker (\cite[Proposition 12]{F91}) when $G$ is split is that if $\pi$ is irreducible distinguished, then it is conjugate self-dual, i.e. $\pi^\vee\simeq \pi^\theta$.
 It is maybe possible to extend Flicker's proof to the non split case, but we shall obtain it as a corollary of the classification of distinguished standard modules.\\

-For discrete series of split $G$ with central character trivial on the $Z(G)^\theta$, some kind of converse statement is also true and is a result of Kable (\cite[Theorem 7]{K04}).
+For essentially square-integrable representations of split $G$ with central character trivial on the $Z(G)^\theta$, some kind of converse statement is also true and is a result of Kable (\cite[Theorem 7]{K04}).
 The paper \cite{K04} has had a great influence on many of the author's works, and in particular it uses a local-global argument to obtain an equality of local factors, as we shall do later here.
-The result below is not original, it is a combination of various results of different authors (see the immediate proof for the references), including the very recent \cite[Theorem 1]{BP17} of Beuzart-Plessis already mentioned in the introduction.
-In fact we shall see in Section \ref{reduction discrete cuspidal} that we only need this result for cuspidal representations of $G$, as the technique developed here allows to reduce the study of distinction of discrete series representations to cuspidal representations.
-However for the moment, in order to already state the following result for discrete series representations, we shall use it for discrete series.
+The result below is not original, it is a combination of various results of different authors (see the immediate proof for the references), including the very recent \cite[Theorem 1]{BP18} of Beuzart-Plessis already mentioned in the introduction.
+In fact we shall see in Section \ref{reduction discrete cuspidal} that we only need this result for cuspidal representations of $G$, as the technique developed here allows to reduce the study of distinction of essentially square-integrable representations to cuspidal representations.
+However for the moment, in order to already state the following result for essentially square-integrable representations, we shall use it for essentially square-integrable representations.

-\begin{prop} Let $\d=St_r(\rho)$ be a discrete series representation of $G$, and $l=l_\rho$. \begin{enumerate} \item The representation $\d$ is distinguished if and only if the cuspidal representation $\rho$ is $\eta^{l(r+1)}$-distinguished. \item One has $\d^\vee\simeq \d^\theta$ if and only if either $\d$ is distinguished, or $\d$ is $\eta$-distinguished.
+\begin{prop} Let $\d=St_r(\rho)$ be an essentially square-integrable representation of $G$, and $l=l_\rho$. \begin{enumerate} \item The representation $\d$ is distinguished if and only if the cuspidal representation $\rho$ is $\eta^{l(r+1)}$-distinguished. \item One has $\d^\vee\simeq \d^\theta$ if and only if either $\d$ is distinguished, or $\d$ is $\eta$-distinguished.
 The representation $\d$ cannot be both distinguished and $\eta$-distinguished at the same time. \end{enumerate} \end{prop} \begin{proof} We recall that if $\JL(\rho)=\St_l(\rho')$, then $\JL(\d)=\St_{lr}(\rho')$.
-By \cite[Theorem 1]{BP17}, the representation $\d$ is distinguished if and only if $\JL(\d)$ is distinguished, but by Corollary 4.2 of \cite{M09} (see also the last section of \cite{AR05}), this is the case if and only if $\rho'$ is $\eta^{lr-1}$-distinguished, so by the same result, if and only if $\St_l(\rho')$ is $\eta^{l(r+1)}$-distinguished, i.e. if and only if $\rho$ is $\eta^{l(r+1)}$-distinguished by \cite[Theorem 1]{BP17} again.
-The second statement is also a consequence of \cite[Theorem 1]{BP17}, \cite[Theorem 7]{K04} and \cite[Corollary 1.6]{AKT04}. \end{proof}
+By \cite[Theorem 1]{BP18}, the representation $\d$ is distinguished if and only if $\JL(\d)$ is distinguished, but by Corollary 4.2 of \cite{M09} (see also the last section of \cite{AR05}), this is the case if and only if $\rho'$ is $\eta^{lr-1}$-distinguished, so by the same result, if and only if $\St_l(\rho')$ is $\eta^{l(r+1)}$-distinguished, i.e. if and only if $\rho$ is $\eta^{l(r+1)}$-distinguished by \cite[Theorem 1]{BP18} again.
+The second statement is also a consequence of \cite[Theorem 1]{BP18}, \cite[Theorem 7]{K04} and \cite[Corollary 1.6]{AKT04}. \end{proof}